 - Knowing exactly where your sensitive data resides, how it’s created, and how it is used is the first step towards classifying all data and making sure it remains protected.

 - If your systems become encrypted it’s almost always impossible to decrypt these files.
-Instead, you’ll need to restore lost files from backups, which should be somewhat trivial if you subscribe to the principles described in How to Protect Your Ranch.
+Instead, you’ll need to restore lost files from backups, which should be somewhat trivial if you subscribe to the principles described in How to Protect Sensitive Information in the Digital Frontier.

 - If the ransom is paid the attacker will usually provide a key or tool that can be used to retrieve files and for many organizations this leads them to believe the threat is gone.